-A lot of people have trouble writing thank you notes.
+Many people have trouble writing thank you notes.

 A Card or Stationary

-If youâ€™re in a pinch, you can get away with writing a note on whatever is available.
-But since you’re taking the time to read this, you probably have enough time to procure a nice card or thank you stationery.
+In a pinch, you can use whatever you have available to write a note.
+Since you’re taking the time to read this, you probably have time to get a card or some thank-you stationery.

-Chances are, you know why youâ€™re thanking someone.
-However, there are certain times, like after a wedding or a large birthday party, when you may not remember who gave you what.
+It is likely that you know to whom you are grateful.
+However, there are times, such as after a wedding or a large birthday party, when you may not remember who gave you what.

 A Thank You Quote (Optional)